-SECTION 5 - Confidentiality, Conflicts of Interest, Gifts And Favors
+SECTION 5 - Confidentiality, Conflicts of Interest, Gifts And Favors [UPDATED to just reference existing State law]

 Members shall respect the confidentiality of information concerning the property, personnel or affairs of the City.
 They shall neither disclose confidential information without proper legal authorization, nor use such information to advance their personal, financial or other private interests.
 There are many State laws regarding confidentiality, conflicts of Interest, and gifts and favors.
 Council members should stay apprised of and comply with State law on these topics.